 The phenomena of noise, vibration and harshness can affect the pleasant driving experience of any vehicle.

-The same principle can be applied to the noises and vibrations generated by the friction between brake pads and discs.
-These are transmitted to the brake calipers, and, as a result, the entire brake system resonates to produce unpleasant noise.
+This is the same principle that is applied to the noises and vibrations that are generated by the friction between brake pads and discs.
+These are transmitted to the brake calipers.
+As a result, the entire brake system resonates to produce unpleasant noise.

-Many factors must be considered to suppress brake noise and vibrations.
+There are many factors that must be considered to suppress brake noise and vibrations.
 These include the quality of materials, the shape and torsion of the components, the driving environment, vehicle speed and brake temperature.

-Noise is often caused from the vibration of the pad against the disc where full contact is not taking place or failing or faulty parts such as shims and pins which have lost their tension and create sound waves.
-These sound waves can either be the high-pitched vibrations you can hear or a low pitch vibration which you can feel.
+Noise is often caused by the vibration of the pad against the disc where full contact is not being made.
+It can also be caused by failing or faulty parts such as shims and pins that have lost their tension, therefore creating sound waves.
+These sound waves can either be the high pitched vibrations you are able to hear or a low pitch vibration which you can feel.

-During the development of a new Blue Print brake pad, many technologies are used to improve the comfort for both the driver and passengers by minimising these unpleasant vibrations and noises.
+During the development of a new febi brake pad, many technologies are used in order to improve the comfort for both the driver and passengers by minimising these unpleasant vibrations and noises.

-• Chamfering and/or the addition of slots to ‘tune’ the pad, so it makes less noise.
-The chamfers and slots change the natural frequency at which the brake pad oscillates, so it runs quieter than a brake pad without these features.
+febi matches or exceeds the specifications of the OE brake pad, therefore retaining the original manufacturer’s benefits and features – such as chamfering and/or the addition of slots to ‘tune’ the pad so it makes less noise.
+The chamfers and slots change the natural frequency at which the brake pad oscillates so it runs quieter than a brake pad without these features.

-• There are also various types of shims which may also be fitted to the steel backing plate to dampen vibrations between the pad and caliper.
-These shims act as a cushion; they absorb noise-producing vibrations.
-Some shims may have a half-moon cut-out present, which allows the piston to push the brake pad at the desired angle, thus reducing noise and creating a more unified and even pad wear.
+There are also various types of shims which may also be fitted to the steel backing plate to dampen vibrations between the pad and caliper.
+These shims act like a cushion; they absorb noise-producing vibrations.
+Some shims may have a half moon cut-out present, which all- ows the piston to push the brake pad at a desired angle, thus reducing noise and creating a more unified and even pad wear.
 These are generally fitted to directional brake pads which can only be installed in one direction.